AlexanderFabisch/annotator/examples/README.md

 Detectron 2 will store the final weights in the folder `output/model_final.pth`.

-Now that we refined the model for a couple of iteration we can check if it fits the training data good enough:
+Now that we refined the model for a couple of iteration we can check if it fits the training data good enough.
+The following script will display ten random images from the training set.
+The original labels and the prediction will be displayed.
+The percentage indicates the certainty of the model.

     python examples/test_detectron2.py --n_samples 10 --model_weights output/model_final.pth --config bbb_config.yml . bbb_dataset/